open-telemetry/oteps/text/0119-standard-system-metrics.md

 #### Runtime Specific Metrics - `runtime.{environment}.`

 Runtime level metrics specific to a certain runtime environment should be prefixed with `runtime.{environment}.` and follow the semantic conventions outlined in [Semantic Conventions](#semantic-conventions).
+For example, Go runtime metrics use `runtime.go.` as a prefix.

+Some programming languages have multiple runtime environments that vary significantly in their implementation, for example [Python has many implementations](https://wiki.python.org/moin/PythonImplementations).
+For these languages, consider using specific `environment` prefixes to avoid ambiguity, like `runtime.cpython.` and `runtime.pypy.`.

 ## Open questions

-- Are there any common runtime metrics worth enumerating in [Standard Runtime Metrics](#standard-runtime-metrics---runtime)?
 - Should the individual runtimes have their specific naming conventions in the spec?
-- Process level metrics would be valuable, but how can one choose the processes to instrument?
-There is also the issue of labels for a process; if PID is included, the cardinality will grow unbounded since PIDs can always be different.
-- Establishing units for instruments of the same unit family e.g. seconds vs. milliseconds.
-[Prometheus recommends using base units for compatibility](https://prometheus.io/docs/practices/naming/#base-units).